Camera Settings – How To Shoot For Exposure Blending with Luminosity Masks

 That is why in HDR we usually shoot a standard set of brackets to feed into our HDR program of choice.
 With Digital Blending, we have far more freedom, which also means more choices to make in the shooting stage.

-How to Shoot for Digital Blending
+How to Shoot for exposure blending with Luminosity Masks

 Below are the steps I take when setting up and shooting a scene.
 However, it’s important not to remain rigid in your workflow.
 We have to change our processes according to the scene we’re shooting.